SLDPRT Viewer – How to Open SLDPRT Files

 • No software installation needed.

+But what happens when you need to open or view an SLDPRT file and don’t have immediate access to SolidWorks?
+Thankfully, there are effective ways to upload, open, view, and share SLDPRT files using alternative tools.
 This post will guide you through three popular methods for working with SLDPRT files, highlighting their pros and cons, and comparing them to other file types in your engineering toolkit.
 Whether you need to view a design, annotate it, or share it with colleagues, this breakdown has you covered.

 Method 1: Using a Dedicated SLDPRT Viewer